 ‘Ouch,’ he says.

 ‘Maybe it’s the floor,’ I say.
-‘It’s different to the old house.
-It could read heavier.’
+‘It’s different from the one at the old house.
+It could cause the scales to read heavier.’

 He shakes his head.
 ‘The scales don’t lie.’